Conference Day Two | Thursday, May 22

 9:30 am Fireside Chat: Uncovering Tools to Discover Synthetic Ligands for Orphan GPCRs to Advance the Development of Effective Therapies

-• Laurent Sabbagh Scientific Director - Research & Development, Domain Therapeutics
+• Laurent Sabbagh Director, Scientific Research & Development, Domain Therapeutics

 • Cesare Orlandi Assistant Professor, University of Rochester Medical Center